 A pair of palm-sized, wireless, haptic pebbles.
 For people who don't want their phone in it.

 The app is enough for most people.
 For some — eyes closed, in bed, or in a clinician's office — a dedicated pair of tactile devices is a calmer primitive.
+No heat, no screen, no sensors.
 We've been designing the Pebble for the last year and a half.
 It's close.

 A screen invites a glance, and a glance invites a notification.
 The Pebble has one status LED, facing inward toward the dock, and that's the entire feedback surface.